 And all four U.S. highways converged on Van Buren Street, which for decades was the gateway to the city and lined with "auto courts" and motels, all set off with neon signs to lure weary travelers.
 The Sierra Estrellas Web site offers a detailed history of the many motels and Douglas Towne wrote an interesting meditation on Van Buren for Modern Phoenix.
 Another aspect of U.S. 60: It was the demarcation for the internment of Japanese-Americans during World War II.
 All living and farming south of U.S. 60 were interned, including those on Baseline Road.

 With Van Buren being the repository of so much local highway history, two other gateways risk being forgotten: Grand Avenue and Buckeye Road.
 The WPA-built rail underpass on 17th Avenue south of the capitol shows the route where U.S. 80 separated from Van Buren, turned south and then west on Buckeye, which was also lined with small motels.
 Grand, the only diagonal in the young city's street grid, was another neon-lit boulevard carrying U.S. 60 to Los Angeles via Wickenburg and U.S. 89 to Prescott up terrifying Yarnell Hill.

-As others note, none of these avenues was what they degenerated into as Phoenix aged and sprawled, leaving them to die, letting proud Van Buren become synonymous with streetwalkers.
+As others note, none of these avenues was what they degenerated into as Phoenix aged and sprawled, leaving them to die, letting proud Van Buren become synonymous with streetwalkers and inner-city blight.